Protection of Migrant Children’s Rights: Training and Toolkit for Charity Workers in Greece and in the UK

 Dr Ana Beduschi

 Dr Ana Beduschi is an Associate Professor of Law at the University of Exeter and a Senior Research Fellow at the Geneva Academy of International Humanitarian Law and Human Rights.
+She is currently the Director of SCuLE, Science, Culture and the Law at Exeter.

 Recently in the Media